 This requirement applies equally to all students, whether transfer students or not.
 Transfer students who expect to receive six credit hours for composition courses taken elsewhere must take and pass the proficiency examination at the beginning of their first semester of residence.

-The requirements for each of these majors may be found in the section on Course Offerings.
+The requirements for each major and/or minor may be found in the section on Course Offerings.